Arizona winters can be a huge relief after a long summer of hot temps. Here are some of the best places to go sledding in Arizona with the family!

 Oak Hill Snow Play Area is located outside of Williams on Rte 66.
 It’s a great place for people of all ages – they have a 900 ft Skin Run but no lift.
 They have 2 tubing runs, one that is 600 ft and one that is 400 ft.
 Only inner tubes of flexible materials are permitted (no metal, no plastic and definitely no wood are permitted).

 To get there, take the 1-17 north to Flagstaff and the 1-40 west to exit #178.
 Then turn right on Rte 66, turn left and go four miles until you see the sign.

-Mount Lemmon down in Tucson doesn’t have any official “sledding slopes” in the catalinas, however, you can experience a really beautiful winter at a few different areas that work well for sledders.
+Mount Lemmon down in Tucson doesn’t have any official “sledding slopes” in the Catalinas, however, you can experience a really beautiful winter at a few different areas that work well for sledders.

 Milepost 23 is an area known as Inspiration Rock, and you can find a really nice hill on the side of the road.
-OR, check milepost 17 (along the road to Rose Canyon Lake), or the area between milepost 220 and 221 – known as Mount Bigelow.
+Or check milepost 17 (along the road to Rose Canyon Lake).
+We have used the area between milepost 220 and 221 – known as Mount Bigelow.